labgrid-project/labgrid/doc/usage.rst

   Path to store console log file.
   If option is specified without path the current working directory is used.

+``--lg-colored-steps``
+  Enables the ColoredStepReporter.
+  Different events have different colors.
+  The more colorful, the more important.
+  In order to make less important output "blend into the background" different color schemes are available.
+  See :ref:`LG_COLOR_SCHEME <usage-lgcolorscheme>`.

 ``pytest --help`` shows these options in a separate *labgrid* section.

 Environment Variables